Richard is delighted to have been re-elected in 2017 and considers it an honour to serve the people of South Dorset.

 Before turning to politics, he spent nine years in the Coldstream Guards, followed by 17 years as a journalist.
 He first qualified on the The Yorkshire Evening Press, and followed this with stints at Tyne Tees TV, The Daily Telegraph and the Daily Express.
 He moved onto broadcast journalism in 1999, joining BBC Radio Solent and BBC South Today and covering his home county of Dorset and the South West.

-Following the 2010 General Election, Richard was appointed a member of the DEFRA select committee and takes a strong interest in agricultural and defence matters.
+Following the 2010 General Election, Richard was appointed a member of the DEFRA select committee.
+Following the 2015 Election, he was appointed a member of the European Scrutiny Committee.
+He continues to take a strong interest in agricultural and defence matters.